Experimental study

 1.1.
 Selection of sites

-During the experiment, the site should be managed as it is common in the area, i.e. if the grasslands are mown once or twice a year, then the experimental site should also be mown.
-In this case make sure to plan your measurements to take place at peak plant biomass.
+During the experiment, the site should be managed as it is common in the area, i.e. if the grassland is mown once or twice a year, then the experimental site should also be mown.
+In this case make sure to plan your measurements to take place at peak plant biomass (usually before the mowing event).

 1.2.
 Setting up the experiment

 The experiment will be a randomized block design with three blocks, 8 treatments, and three replicates per treatment (N = 24 total experimental plots, Fig. 1).
 Each experimental plot will be 5 x 5 m in size, separated from the other plots by a 1m walkway.
 Each 25m2 plot will be subdivided into four 2.5 x 2.5 m subplots (A, B, C, D), with one dedicated to the core sampling, one to additional site-specific studies and two for future network-level research (e.g. exclusion of oomycetes, warming treatment, drought treatment…).
 The position of the treatments in the three blocks should be randomly assigned, and also the subplots should be randomly assigned to the different uses.
 The subplot dedicated to the core sampling will further be divided into four 1m x 1m small plots (i, ii, iii, iv), with the one located closest to the centre designated for the assessment of species composition (cover, i).
-The other three small plots will be designated for destructive sampling such as the assessment plant biomass, or herbivore and pathogen damage (only in some years, see Fig. 1).
+The other three small plots will be designated for destructive sampling such as the assessment of plant biomass, or herbivore and pathogen damage (only in year three, see Fig. 1).
+To quantify the impact of different consumer groups, they will be excluded (reduced) using biocides.
+Treatments will involve the removal of consumer groups alone, i.e. insects, mollusc, and fungi, in all possible two-way combinations, all consumer groups together and a control, giving a total of 8 treatments (Fig. 1).

 To quantify the impact of different consumer groups, they will be excluded (reduced) using biocides.
 Treatments will involve the removal of consumer groups alone, i.e. insects, mollusc, and fungi, in all possible two-way combinations, all consumer groups together and a control, giving a total of 8 treatments (Fig. 1).